Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Willunga is $47,438 and the average is $62,841 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national average of $54,808 (median) and $66,852 (average).
-By September 2025, estimates suggest a median income of approximately $51,613 and an average of $68,371 based on Wage Price Index growth.
-According to the 2021 Census, incomes in Willunga rank modestly at the 44th to 46th percentiles for households, families, and individuals.
-The earnings profile shows that 30.9% of residents earn between $1,500 and $2,999 annually (792 individuals), similar to the metropolitan region where this group represents 31.8%.
-Housing costs allow for retention of 87.4% of income, but disposable income is below average at the 50th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Willunga had a median taxpayer income of $47,438 and an average income of $62,841 in the latest postcode level ATO data aggregated by AreaSearch for the financial year ended 30 June 2023.
+These figures are lower than the national averages of $54,808 median and $66,852 average for Greater Adelaide.
+Based on a Wage Price Index growth rate of 10.17% since the end of June 2023, current estimates suggest a median income of approximately $52,262 and an average income of $69,232 as of March 2026.
+According to the 2021 Census, incomes in Willunga rank modestly, with household, family, and personal incomes all falling between the 44th and 46th percentiles.
+The earnings profile shows that 30.9% of the community (801 individuals) earn between $1,500 and $2,999 per annum, which is similar to the metropolitan region where this cohort also represents 31.8%.
+Housing costs in Willunga allow for 87.4% retention of income, but disposable income is below average at the 50th percentile, placing the area's SEIFA income ranking in the 6th decile.

 Frequently Asked Questions - Income